datawhores/ahd_cross_seed/README.md

 ## missing
 `ahd_cross.py missing [arguments]`
 You need to generate a txt file for output.
-Controled b
+Controlled by either
 * --missingtxt in the commandline or
 * missingtxt: in the config file